christiangenco/judoscale_test/JUDOSCALE_TESTING.md

    export RAILS_MAX_THREADS=5  # Set the number of threads per worker
    ```

-## Running the Test
+## Running the Tests

+You can run the tests against either your local server or the remote server at https://judoscale-test.onrender.com.

+### Web Request Testing

-1. Start your Rails server:
+1. If testing locally, start your Rails server:

    ```
    bundle exec rails server
    ```

-2. Visit the home page at http://localhost:3000 to access the testing interface with convenient links to the test endpoints.
+   If testing against the remote server, you can skip this step.

-3. In a separate terminal, run the autoscaling test script:
+2. In a terminal, run the web request test script:

    ```
    bin/test_autoscaling.rb
    ```

-   This will send 50 requests with 10 concurrent connections to the slow endpoint.
+   This will send 100 requests with 30 concurrent connections to the slow endpoint.

-4. You can customize the test parameters:
+3. You can customize the test parameters:

    ```
    bin/test_autoscaling.rb --help